dr-saad-la/codelabs/projects-markdown/python-tutorial/python-tutorial.md

 ## Introduction

-Welcome to the Python Environment Setup tutorial.
-This guide will walk you through setting up a Python development environment.
+Python Environment Setup tutorial.
+This guide will walk you through setting up a Python development environment on major platforms.

 ## What you'll learn